govau/design-system-site/content/components/core/code/scss-functions.md

 Hide an element from the screen but not a screen reader.
 This mixin should be used to provide additional information or context to a webpage or form that the screen reader users would otherwise miss out on.
 With this mixin, the additional information will be picked up by a screen reader but will _not_ be displayed in the browser.

-An example of a use case for this class would be, providing more context to a 'read more' link on a webpage.
-Using this class, additional information about what the 'read more' link relates to could be hidden from the browser, but still picked up by a screenreader.
-This would provide a screenreader user with the required context to understand what information is being provided.
+An example of a use case for this class could be to provide more context to a `read more` link on a webpage.

+Using this class, additional information about what the `read more` link relates to could be hidden from the browser, but will still be picked up by a screen reader.
+This would provide a screen reader user with the required context to understand what information is being provided.

 `AU-sronly()`